-For currently enrolled students, the Carruth Center for Psychological and Psychiatric Services is the go-to on-campus provider for group, individual and couples counseling, as well as psychiatry, substance abuse services and psychological testing.
+For currently enrolled students, the Carruth Center for Counseling and Psychological Services is the go-to on-campus provider for group, individual and couples counseling, as well as substance use services.
 Here's how to get started:

 Step 3: Seek follow-up care, if recommended.
 At the end of your initial consultation, the clinician may recommend that you return for group or individual counseling; you are free to accept this recommendation or not.

 - BeWell - A satellite office of the Carruth Center, BeWell provides mental health services for students in Health Sciences majors.

 - Athletics Clinical and Sport Psychology - A satellite office of the Carruth Center, individual student-athletes and teams can access mental health counseling here.

 - Healthy Minds University - Working in partnership with the Carruth Center, HMU provides more extended outpatient psychiatric treatment and therapy services for students referred there.

 Read more about Mental Health Resources on campus.

 Getting to the Carruth Center